kiwisincebirth/TRS-80-MODEL-1-K/fonts/README.md

 * The punctuation characters  . , : ;  moved vertically down for correct alignment.
 * The lower case characters  g j p q y  are stretched to have 2 line decenders
 * All characters are moved down by 1 pixel, leaving a blank first raster line
+* The last character (hex 7F) expands to fill the entire 6 by 12 matrix

 The following shows how these changes apply differences